Nabucco is dead – but thats what fossils are

 This is different today when Natural Gas is a valuable commodity and suddenly, being a transit country conferred real leverage.
 Besides, the collapse of the Soviet Union gave rise to a plethora of newly independent nations – some of them with a grudge for the Russian bear.
 But then, the pipes were already in the ground.
 Deal with reality.

 Nabucco lined up a whole string of them, all cash-strapped.
 Not a good omen.
-Let’s just remember the Russain gas crisis.
-Pipelines and proposals such as North Stream, South Stream, GALSI or MedGaz are all manifestations of the trouble the transit countries gave seller and buyer alike.
-Qatar turned to LNG when it realized that gas pipeline exports to Europe via Saudi Arabia is going to be a recipe for endless trouble.
+Let’s just remember the Russian gas crisis.
+Pipelines and proposals such as North Stream, South Stream, GALSI, or MedGaz are all manifestations of the trouble the transit countries gave sellers and buyers alike.
+Qatar turned to LNG when it realized that gas pipeline exports to Europe via Saudi Arabia were going to be a recipe for endless trouble.

 Those having spent their lives in a recently liberalized utility type, ex-monopoly usually have problems with market mechanisms.
 They cannot understand why customers would want to question their superior logic.
 Isn’t security of supply worth spending more than you have to for your energy?
 Consumers don’t care about trivialities such as grand politics or the metastructure of the gas grid.
 They want gas, and they want it at a price they can afford.

-Whats different to, let’s say the car trade?
+What is different from, let’s say the car trade?
 Or paper diapers?
-Both things close to our lives and hearts.
+Both things are close to our lives and hearts.
 Players in those industries cannot sell their products while pointing out that this is for some bigger, lofty good.
 They point to the advantages of their product as compared to others plus to price.
 Anything else gets them into trouble.

 Why should that be different for a gas pipeline?

 But TAP had another ace up its sleeve.
 They had, with Statoil, a Shah Deniz consortium member on board.
 Smart move.
-TAP concentrated on Caspian gas from start on.
+TAP concentrated on Caspian gas from the start.
 The message was clear.

 Nabucco was conceived as a project for Iranian gas first, then it was Egypt, then Irak for a short time and the Caspian was always lingering in the background as a stopgap if nothing else works.
 What do you think the Azeris thought when they found that only they remained?